TanmayTanna/transcriptomics-useful/README.md

 # transcriptomics-useful
-Useful scripts and code snippets for transcriptomics
+Useful scripts and code snippets for bioinformatics and transcriptomics

+## Python Scripts:
-### FilterReadsBySequenceFasta.py
+### filterReadsBySequenceFasta.py

 Python script to filter (in or out) reads in FASTA format containing complete or partial sequences